awsdocs/amazon-ecs-developer-guide/doc_source/service-create-loadbalancer-bluegreen.md

 1. For **Load balancer name**, choose the name of the load balancer to use with your service\.
 Only load balancers that correspond to the load balancer type that you selected earlier are visible here\.

 1. The next step depends on the load balancer type for your service\.
-If you chose an Application Load Balancer, follow the steps in [To configure an Application Load Balancer for the blue/green deployment type](#create-service-configure-alb-bluegreen)\.
-If you chose a Network Load Balancer, follow the steps in [To configure a Network Load Balancer for the blue/green deployment type](#create-service-configure-nlb-bluegreen)\.<a name="create-service-configure-alb-bluegreen"></a>
+If you chose an Application Load Balancer, follow the steps in [To configure an Application Load Balancer](service-create-loadbalancer-rolling.md#create-service-configure-alb)\.
+If you chose a Network Load Balancer, follow the steps in [To configure a Network Load Balancer](service-create-loadbalancer-rolling.md#create-service-configure-nlb)\.<a name="create-service-configure-alb-bluegreen"></a>

 **To configure an Application Load Balancer for the blue/green deployment type**